platformsh/platformsh-docs/docs/src/administration/web/configure-project.md

 ## General

-From the first page of the project settings, `General`, you can update the project name, or navigate to other project settings options on the left side of the screen.
+From the first page of the project settings, `General`, you can update the project name, set the timezone for the project or navigate to other project settings options on the left side of the screen.

 ![configure project](/images/management-console/settings-basics.png "0.7")

+The project timezone affects:

+- Automated backups.
+- Maintenance windows.

+The project timezone doesn't affect:

+- App runtime.
+- System logs.
+- Crons and any subsequent tasks (like backups set through crons).

+App runtime and cron timezone can be configured separately.
+For more information, see the [App runtime timezone](../../configuration/app/timezone.md) and the [Cron reference](../../configuration/app/app-reference.md#crons).

+If you subscribed to the automated backups, the backups will be scheduled at 4AM based on the project level timezone setting.

 ## Access